-Meanwhile, Motown capitalized on his commercial status by re-issuing a recording from the mid-70s, 'One Day In Your Life', which duly topped the UK charts.
-Jackson continued to tour and record with the Jacksons after this solo success, while media speculation grew about his private life.
+Meanwhile, Motown capitalized on his commercial status by re-issuing a recording from the mid-'70s, "One Day In Your Life", which duly topped the UK charts.
+Michael continued to tour and record with The Jacksons after his solo success, while media speculation grew about his private life.
 He was increasingly portrayed as a figure trapped in an eternal childhood, surrounded by toys and pet animals, and insulated from the traumas of the real world.
 This image was consolidated when he was chosen to narrate an album based on the 1982 fantasy film ET - The Extra Terrestrial.
 The record was quickly withdrawn because of legal complications, but still won Jackson another Grammy award.

 The long-awaited "Dangerous" arrived at the end of 1991 and justifiably scaled the charts.
-This was a gutsy techno pop album, with Teddy Riley contributing to a number of tracks.
-Although the customarily sweet pop was sharpened to a hard point, it still displayed the unmistakable Jackson sound.
+This was a gutsy Techno-Pop album, with Teddy Riley contributing to a number of tracks.
+Although the customarily sweet Pop was sharpened to a hard point, it still displayed the unmistakable Jackson sound.
 By maintaining a leisurely working schedule, Jackson had guaranteed that every new project was accompanied by frenzied public anticipation.
-As a result the lead-off single "Black Or White" became a huge transatlantic number 1, topping the U.S. charts for seven weeks.
+As a result, the lead-off single "Black Or White" became a huge transatlantic #1, topping the U.S. charts for seven weeks.